Debugging

 Note for .NET Standard

-Currently, there is a bug in Visual Studio that doesn’t allow you to debug a plugin under .NET Standard by running it via the Resto.Front.Api.Host.exe
+Currently, there is a bug in Visual Studio that prevents debugging a plugin under .NET Standard when running it through the process container Resto.Front.Api.Host.exe, which is under .NET Framework.

-- Use Rider or other development platform, which does not have this bug.
+- Use Rider or another development environment where this bug does not exist.

-- Add a fictitious project under .NET Framework, set it as Startup Project and specify the same debugging parameters as for the plugin.
-Read more here.
+- Add a dummy project under .NET Framework, set it as the startup project (Set as Startup Project), and specify the same debugging parameters as for the plugin.
+More details here.

 Rider